scalableminds/webknossos/docs/getting_started.md

 ## Your First Annotation
-Click the `Create Annotation` button while in "View" mode to create your first annotation. webKnossos will launch the main annotation screen allowing you to navigate your dataset, place markers to reconstruct skeletons or annotate segments as volume annotations.
+Click the `Create Annotation` button while in "View" mode to create your first annotation. webKnossos will launch the main annotation screen allowing you to navigate your dataset, place markers to reconstruct skeletons, or annotate segments as volume annotations.

 Depending on the current tool - selectable in the top bar - various actions can be performed.
 Note that the most important controls are always shown in the status bar at the bottom of your screen.
-The first tool is the MOVE tool which allows navigating the dataset by moving the mouse while holding the left mouse button.
+The first tool is the *MOVE* tool which allows navigating the dataset by moving the mouse while holding the left mouse button.
-In the SKELETON tool, a left mouse click can be used to place markers in the data, called nodes.
+With the *SKELETON* tool, a left mouse click can be used to place markers in the data, called nodes.
 Additionally, the left mouse button can also be used to navigate around, select or drag nodes.
-The DRAW tool allows to "paint" voxels to create volumetric annotations.
+The *BRUSH* and *TRACE* tools allow to "paint" voxels to create volumetric annotations.
+For a full rundown on the other annotations tools, such as *ERASER*, *SEGMENT PICKER*, *FILL* please refer to documentation on [skeleton](./skeleton_annotation.md) and [volume](./volume_annotation.md) annotations.

 A right mouse click can be used to open a context-sensitive menu with various actions, such as merging two trees or flood-filling a segment.
 Basic movement along the 3rd axis is done with the mouse wheel or by pressing the spacebar keyboard shortcut.